Skip to content

 Sometimes the best place to start is right at the source: the company’s own LinkedIn page.
-This simple move instantly cuts through the noise of LinkedIn’s 500+ million users, giving you a curated list of people working for a specific competitor or target company.
+This simple move cuts through the noise and gives you a focused view of people who publicly list that company as an employer.

-Start at the Source: The Company Page Method
+Start at the Source: The Official Company Page Method

 Think of it as walking straight into their virtual office.
 First, find the company you’re interested in using the main search bar and head over to their page.